Skip to main content

 Terms not otherwise defined in this rule have the meaning given to them in section 122.09 of the Revised Code.

-(D) "Contiguous parcels" means two or more parcels that are adjacent, meaning each parcel sharing a common boundary with at least one of the other parcels, or that would be adjacent but for a right-of-way separating the two or more parcels.
+(D) "Contiguous parcels" means means two or more parcels that are adjacent, meaning each parcel sharing a common boundary with at least one of the other parcels, or that would be adjacent but for separation by a publicly dedicated road.

-(E) "Director" means the director of the development services agency of the state of Ohio or its successor.
+(E) "Director" means the director of the department of development of the state of Ohio or its successor.

 Supplemental Information